tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Part_1.md

 We gingerly follow the tracks.
 The trail of footprints leads us further away from the barren lava field, towards a region where the volcanic devastation blends back into the lush greenery of the park.
 The footprints become less distinct on the softer ground, but we continue, guided by broken twigs and disturbed earth.

-Lani and I push forward, our senses heightened.
+We push forward, our senses heightened.
 The forest around us is alive with the sounds of nature, but to our trained ears, it's what's not heard that speaks louder.
 The usual chatter of birds and rustle of small [creatures](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/) seems muted, as if the forest itself is holding its breath.

 Then, through the dense undergrowth, I catch a glimpse of something unusual.
 It's a figure, humanoid in shape, but its movements are odd, almost erratic.
 The figure is covered in what looks like volcanic ash, giving it an eerie, ghost-like appearance.